jiesuncal/stat159-fall2016-hw03/README.md

   # summary of 'reg'
   regsum <- summary(reg)
   ```
-And the compare the outputs of your functions with reference values in `tests/test-regression.R`:
+And then compare the outputs of your functions with reference values in `tests/test-regression.R`:

   ```
   # RSS